How to Improve Website Speed: The Complete 2026 Guide

 (max-width: 1024px) 800px,

 Inline critical CSS.
-Extract the CSS needed to render above-the-fold content and inline it directly in the <head>.
-Load the rest asynchronously.
+Extract the styles needed for above-the-fold content and place them directly in the <head>, then load the rest asynchronously.

 Defer non-critical JavaScript.
-Any script that doesn't need to execute during initial page render should use defer or async attributes.
+Any script that does not need to run during the first paint should use defer or async.

 <link rel="preload" href="/fonts/inter-v13-latin-regular.woff2"